salt-extensions/salt-extension-copier/docs/topics/publishing.md

 ## 0: Prerequisites

 * Your project repository is hosted on GitHub.
-* Either it is inside the `salt-extensions` organization or you have set up all required secrets for the workflows.
-(TODO document those)
+* Either it is hosted in the `salt-extensions` organization or you have set up all [required secrets](required-secrets-target) for the workflows.
-* You own commit rights for the hosted project repository.
+* You have commit rights for the hosted project repository.
 * You have added a git remote `upstream` to your local repository, pointing to the official repository of the Saltext via **SSH**.

 Ensure your `main` branch is up to date: